 DD-MERIDIAN PARK DEVELOPMENT CORP.
-SCHEDULE G - GUARANTEES OF SECURITES OF OTHER ISSUERS FOR THE PERIOD ENDED DECEMBER 31, 2019
+SCHEDULE G - GUARANTEES OF SECURITES OF OTHER ISSUERS FOR THE PERIOD ENDED SEPTEMBER 30, 2020

-Name of issuing entity of securities guaranteed by the company for which this statement is filed Title of issue of each dass of securities guaranteed Total amount guaranteed and outstanding (i) Amount owned by person for which statement is filed Nature of guarantee (ii) N/A N/A N/A N/A N/A
+Name of issuing entity of securities guaranteed by the company for which this statement is filed Title of issue of each class of securities guaranteed Total amount guaranteed and outstanding (i) Amount owned by person for which statement is filed Nature of guarantee (ii) N/A N/A N/A N/A N/A

 DD-MERIDIAN PARK DEVELOPMENT CORP.

-SCHEDULE H - CAPITAL STOCK FOR THE PERIOD ENDED DECEMBER 31, 2019
+SCHEDULE H - CAPITAL STOCK FOR THE PERIOD ENDED SEPTEMBER 30, 2020

-Title of Issue (i) Number of shares authorized Number of shares issued and outstanding at shown under related balance sheet caption Number of shares reserved for options, warrants, conversion and other rights Number of shares held by related parties (ii) Directors, Officers and Employees Others (iii) Common Shares 17,830,000,000 17,827,465,406 - 17,827,465,397 9 -
+Title of Issue Number of shares authorized Number of shares issued and outstanding at shown under related balance sheet caption Number of shares reserved for options, warrants, conversion and other rights Number of shares held by related parties (ii) Directors, Officers and Employees Others (iii) Common Shares 17,830,000,000 17,827,465,406 - 17,827,465,397 9 -